Commercial farming is all about growing crops and/or rearing animals for raw materials, food, or export, particularly for profitable reasons.

 6. Lowering the Cost of Production

-7. Foreign Exchange earner
+7. Foreign Exchange Earner

 Commercial farming helps countries in the world earn a high foreign exchange.
-For instance, in West Africa, cocoa and coffee exports have earned the respective countries lucrative foreign exchange, which is an economic growth booster.
+For instance, in West Africa, cocoa and coffee exports have earned the respective countries lucrative foreign exchange, an economic growth booster.

 Examples of Commercial Farming